fernandam93/epiclocks_cancer/README.md

 ## Step 1: Create exposure datasets

-**First, we need to create exposure datasets.
+**First, we needed to create exposure datasets.
 We downloaded complete summary statistics for epigenetic age acceleration (as measured by GrimAge, PhenoAge, HannumAge and Intrinsic HorvathAge) from https://datashare.ed.ac.uk/handle/10283/3645**

 1_create_exposure_datasets.R

 ## Step 2: Find LD proxies for missing SNPs

-**Next, we need to find linkage disequilibrium (LD) proxies for genetic variants missing in the outcome dataset.
-Here, we did this using the LDlinkR package**
+**Next, we needed to find linkage disequilibrium (LD) proxies for genetic variants missing in the outcome dataset.
+Here, we did this using the LDlinkR package.**

 2.1_find_LD_proxies_for_FinnGen_outcomes.R